-- 1. Renew the Warren Knowles-Gaylord Nelson Stewardship 2000 Program. - 2.
-Encourage all local governments to develop park and recreation plans for participation in state and federal cost share programs. - 3.
-Provide more cost share opportunities for local governments to acquire, develop, and maintain recreational lands and facilities. - 4.
-Increase Wisconsin State Parks funding to the nationwide average. - 5.
+- 1. Encourage all local governments to develop park and recreation plans for participation in state and federal cost share programs. - 2.
+Provide more cost share opportunities for local governments to develop and maintain recreational lands and facilities. - 3.
+Provide adequate funding to the Wisconsin State Park System to meet the needs of its 14 million visitors a year. - 4.
 Explore new and innovative funding methods for outdoor park and recreation facilities.
-These methods may include public/private partnerships or cost sharing among multiple government agencies. - 6.
-Increase revenue generating capabilities for outdoor recreation by continuing to update and improve technologies such as automated fee collection systems.
+These methods may include public/private partnerships or cost sharing among many governmental agencies. - 5.
+Increase revenue generating capabilities for outdoor recreation by continuing to update and improve technologies such as automated fee collection systems. - 6.
+Increase the capacity of public lands friends groups to provide and support recreation facilities.